canonical/cloud-init/doc/rtd/topics/code_review.rst

 Prerequisites For Landing Pull Requests
 =======================================

-Before a pull request can be landed into master, the following conditions *must* be met:
+Before a PR can be landed into master, the following conditions *must* be met:

 * the CLA has been signed by the **Proposer**
 * all required status checks are passing